 Refrain from using detergents on genuine leather grips.
 Simply moisten the towel with warm water and wipe down the grips on a routine basis.

-To ensure that your clubs are kept in a tip-top shape follow a maintenance program.
+To ensure that your clubs are kept in tip-top shape, follow a maintenance program.

-Store the clubs indoors and refrain from leaving them in the trunk of your car, especially in extremely hot locations to prevent the weakening of the glues on the grip.
-Prevent rust from forming by drying your clubs before storing.
+Store the clubs indoors and refrain from leaving them in the trunk of your car, especially in extremely hot locations, to prevent the weakening of the glues on the grip.
+Prevent rust from forming by drying your clubs before storing them.

-Use a towel to wipe down the clubfaces and grips that are purpose made for golf with a reinforced eyehole and fancy wicking fibers.
+Use a towel to wipe down the clubfaces and grips purpose-made for golf with a reinforced eyehole and fancy wicking fibers.

-To get the longest use of your driver and woods, use headcovers to protect them from damage.
+To get the longest use of your driver, woods, and hybrids, use headcovers to protect them from damage.